Scarlet-Fox/lamia-pub/docs/roadmap.md

 #### FUTURE

+Things on this list should be ~struck through~ when they're completed.

 * Fully featured blogs
 * Fully featured status updates
 * Draft functionality and an interface for managing drafts